SAP-samples/teched2023-DA262/exercises/database_explorer/ex1/README.md

 # Exercise 1 - Launch the SAP HANA Database Explorer

-In addition to browsing schema objects and executing SQL, the SAP HANA database explorer enables importing and exporting data with wizards, debugging SQLScript, working with multi-model data such as graph, spatial and JSON collections,  viewing trace files, and creating remote sources.
+The SAP HANA database explorer enables schema browsing and contains a SQL Console with slightly different functionality from SAP HANA Cloud Central.
+The SAP HANA database explorer enables importing and exporting data with wizards, debugging SQLScript, working with multi-model data such as graph, spatial and JSON collections,  viewing trace files, and creating remote sources.
 It also offers support for data lake Relational Engine and data lake Files connections.
 Additional information including [what's new](https://help.sap.com/whats-new/2495b34492334456a49084831c2bea4e?Category=SAP%2520HANA%2520Database%2520Explorer&locale=en-US) can be found by consulting the product documentation from the help icon.

 ![](images/Help.png)